TeddYenn/ShiNyP-guide/08-CoreCollection.Rmd

 ## Core SNP Set

-Establish a core SNP collection that represents the genetic variation observed in the full dataset.
+Establish a core SNP collection that represents the genetic variation observed in the full dataset or a random SNP set.

 #### Required Datasets: {.unnumbered style="padding: 0px 5px; margin: 0px 10px"}